 Council of Ministers

 The state secretaries do not form part of the Council of Ministers.
 Formally speaking, state secretaries only attend Council of Ministers meetings to discuss issues for which they are responsible or which are of particular concern to them.
 Officially, therefore, they are not members of the Council of Ministers.
-However, in practice it has become common for state secretaries to attend the whole Council of Ministers meeting.
+However, in practice state secretaries sometimes attend the whole Council of Ministers meeting.
 The distinction that used to be drawn between the Council of Ministers (ministers only) and the Council of Government (ministers and state secretaries) has ceased to apply.

-Only ministers, state secretaries and the secretary of the Council of Ministers attend meetings.
+Only ministers, state secretaries (when the occasion arises) and the secretary of the Council of Ministers attend meetings.
 In very exceptional cases, a specialist or technical expert may attend a meeting.
 Normally, these individuals must leave the meeting room when the matter in question has finished being discussed.

 The secretary of the Council of Ministers is present during meetings.
 He or she is a key figure who liaises with the Secretariat to request additional documents or information.
 At the end of the Council meeting, he or she forwards the decisions to the Secretariat, which transcribes them in the form of notifications.

 During meetings, ministers sit around a large oval table.
-They each have their designated place, which the prime minster chooses, based mainly on order of precedence.
+They each have their designated place, based mainly on order of precedence.
 In Council meetings, it is customary for ministers to speak in their native language.

 What does the Council of Ministers discuss?